haddocking/disvis/README.md

 First install [*git*](https://git-scm.com/download) for Windows, as it also comes with a handy *bash* shell.

-For Windows it easiest to install a Python distribution with NumPy and Cython (and many other) packages included, such as [Anaconda](https://continuum.io/downloads).
+For Windows it is easiest to install a Python distribution with NumPy and Cython (and many other) packages included, such as [Anaconda](https://continuum.io/downloads).
 Follow the installation instructions on their website.